 And finally, a brief bio of each of the new ordainees:

-Straight out of high school, Sāmaṇera Cittapālo was first exposed to Buddhism in Thailand during his gap year in 2011.
-Over the next five years of graduated exposure, predisposition and curiosity would compel him to learn more about the Buddha’s teachings in order to live a more meaningful, beneficial, and harmless life; motivated by one of life’s most elusive question: what is happiness?
+Sāmaṇera Cittapālo was first exposed to Buddhism in Thailand during his gap year in 2011.
+Over the next five years of graduated exposure, predisposition and curiosity would compel him to learn more about the Buddha’s teachings in order to live a more meaningful, beneficial, and harmless life.

-After serving the 2016 winter retreat, Sāmaṇera Cittapālo returned to Abhayagiri, inspired by its community, and went forth as an Anagārika on November 7th later that year.
-Acknowledging the significance of this opportunity and its benefit, he would like to recognize and give thanks for the incredible love and support of his parents and family members, friends, and the many mentors along the way that have encouraged him over the years, leading him to where he finds himself today.
+After serving the 2016 winter retreat, Sāmaṇera Cittapālo returned to Abhayagiri - inspired by its community- and went forth as an Anagārika later that year.
+Acknowledging the significance of this opportunity and its benefit, he would like to give thanks for the love and support of his parents, extended family, friends, and many mentors along the way that have played a significant role in leading him to where he finds himself today.

 Sāmaṇera Cittapālo went forth as a sāmaṇera in November 2017.